Rajbandi/wsdl-js/README.md

 #WSDL-JS

 WSDL-JS is entirely written in javascript.
 WSDL-JS downloads and parses a remote wsdl in javascript.
-To overcome CORS related issues with remote api, It uses socket-fetch library which makes httpconnections using web sockets instead of Ajax XMLHttpRequest.
-It also uses X2JS library to Parse from xml to json and vice versa.
+To overcome CORS related issues with remote api, It uses socket-fetch library which makes http connections using web sockets instead of Ajax XMLHttpRequest.
+It also uses X2JS library to parse xml to json and vice versa.

 Example